The Doughnut in Granny's Greenhouse: Background

 flying ointment prepared from Atropa belladonna (and other Solanaceous plants - including the fabled mandrake, said to shriek when uprooted).
-Stylistically, the track is also a heartfelt homage to the original 1963 recording "The Feast of the Mau-Mau", by one of Vivian Stanshall's favourite musical artists Screamin' Jay Hawkins ("Feast of the Mau Mau" is a number which Hawkins himself would later re-release in a more widely known 'live' version on his 1969 LP ...What That Is!).
+Stylistically, the track is also a homage to the original 1963 recording "The Feast of the Mau-Mau", by one of Vivian Stanshall's favourite musical artists Screamin' Jay Hawkins.

-In 2007 the U.K. version of "Doughnut" was re-issued by EMI on CD with 5 bonus rare and/or unreleased tracks.
+In 2007 the U.K. version of "Doughnut" was re-issued by EMI on CD with 5 bonus rare or unreleased tracks.

 Sleeve notes

 The instruction that "The noises of your bodies are a part of this record." can be found on the booklet that came with the gatefold edition.